EQIP Seasonal High Tunnel Initiative

 Producers interested in entering into a financial assistance agreement for EQIP assistance may file an application at any time.
 Applicants must be:

-Apply by Nov.
-21 for financial assistance in fiscal year 2015 through the Environmental Quality Incentive Program (EQIP).
+Apply for financial assistance through the Environmental Quality Incentives Program (EQIP).
 NRCS accepts and processes EQIP applications on a continuous basis, although funding selections are typically made once a year.
+Sign up this year until March 20, 2015.

 The following list of practices are also available to producers to support the Seasonal High Tunnel Practice: